 - Preheat oven to 350 degrees.

-- In a large mixing bowl, combine sugar, oil, applesauce and eggs using a hand mixer or stand mixer; beat until smooth.
+- In a large mixing bowl, cream together the coconut sugar, coconut oil and eggs using a hand mixer or stand mixer; beat until smooth.
 Add water and beat until well blended.
-Mix in pumpkin until combined.
+Mix in pumpkin puree until combined.

-- In medium bowl, combine ginger, allspice, cinnamon, cloves, flours, soda, salt and baking powder.
-Add dry ingredients to pumpkin mixture and blend just until all ingredients are mixed.
+- In medium bowl, combine the whole wheat flour, all purpose flour, ginger, allspice, cinnamon, cloves, baking powder, baking soda, and salt using a wooden spoon.
+Add dry ingredients to egg/sugar/pumpkin mixture and blend just until all ingredients are mixed.
 Pour into your prepared pan.